Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-The edge groups in the graphs of groups, $\Lambda_i$, enable one to associate parameters with each equivalence class of $E(p,q)$, where these parameters admit only boundedly many families of values for each equivalence class, where each family is defined using the imaginaries that are presented in section 2 (i.e., each family is defined up to conjugation and right, left and double cosets of cyclic groups), The parameters that come from the edge groups in the graphs of groups $\Lambda_i$ that are associated with each equivalence class, and are bounded up to the imaginaries that are presented in section 2 (i.e., up to conjugation and right, left and double cosets of cyclic groups), are not guaranteed to separate between equivalence classes in general.
 To use the graphs of groups $\Lambda_i$ to obtain parameters that do separate between equivalence classes, we use the graphs of groups $\Lambda_i$ as a first step in an iterative procedure that combines the procedure for separation of variables (that was presented in the previous section), with the sieve procedure for quantifier elimination that was presented in [Se6].

-For presentation purposes, as we did in the previous section, we start by presenting the combined procedure assuming that the graded closures that are associated with all the duo limit groups that were used in the construction of the uniformization limit groups, $Unif_i$, and the graphs of groups $\Lambda_i$, do not contain abelian vertex groups in any of their levels.
-Later on we modify the procedure to omit this assumption.
+For presentation purposes, we continue with what we did in the previous section, and start by presenting the combined procedure assuming that the graded closures that are associated with all the duo limit groups that were used in the construction of the uniformization limit groups, $Unif_i$, and the graphs of groups $\Lambda_i$, terminate in rigid limit groups and do not contain abelian vertex groups in any of their levels.
+Later on we modify the procedure to omit these assumptions.

 We continue with the uniformization limit groups, $Unif_i$, in parallel.
 Hence, for brevity, we denote the uniformization limit group that we continue with, $Unif$.
 By construction, with each such uniformization limit group, $Unif$, there is an associated subgroup, $<f,p,q>$, (which is the image of one of the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$), and graph of groups decomposition, $\Lambda$.
-Recall that under the assumption that there are no abelian vertex groups in any of the levels of the graded closures that are associated with the uniformization limit group, $Unif$, by lemma 3.14 the edge group in $\Lambda$ that connects the vertex that is stabilized by $<p>$ with the vertex that is stabilized by $<q>$ may be trivial (only in case there are more edges that connect these two vertices), and that for each equivalence class of $E(p,q)$ that is associated with $Unif$, the associated values of the the other edge groups in $\Lambda$ belong to boundedly many conjugacy classes (lemma 3.14).
+Recall that under the assumption that there are no abelian vertex groups in any of the levels of the graded closures that are associated with the uniformization limit group, $Unif$, and that the uniformization limit group terminates with a rigid limit group, the edge group in $\Lambda$ that connects the vertex that is stabilized by $<p>$ with the vertex that is stabilized by $<q>$ may be trivial (only in case there are more edges that connect these two vertices), and that for each equivalence class of $E(p,q)$ that is associated with $Unif$, the associated values of the the other edge groups in $\Lambda$ belong to boundedly many conjugacy classes.